Top 25 Pakistani Sweets & Desserts (With Pictures)

 For our last category and complete indulgence, let your eyes feast on these top five picks of Pakistan’s delicious sweets.

 21. Gurr Wale Chawal (Jaggery Rice)

 Jaggery adds extra nutritional value to the rice in this sweet.
-Its rustic flavor comes from malai, paneer, and dahi.
+Its rustic flavor comes from malai (a rich layer of cream that forms on top of milk), paneer (fresh Indian cheese), and dahi (yogurt).
 While preparing, ensure you use oil or ghee sparingly.